 - Cool Pet: The undertaker owns a vulture.

 - Crossing the Desert: The Daltons have to cross a very hot desert in order to find a Native American.

 - Curb-Stomp Battle: After the Daltons learn that they've been had and all their targets are still alive, Lucky Luke takes them all down so quickly that it's obvious he could have recaptured them and shipped them back to prison at any time, from the moment he said he agreed to the plan and was given his gun back.
 He was probably just playing along with their scheme so that they could be seen to have failed and get the money sent to the orphanage.

 - Disney Acid Sequence: The Daltons are given magic mushrooms by a Native American and thus have a wonderful dream sequence where they imagine themselves to be Hollywood musical stars.

 - Double-Meaning Title: The title alludes to the Framing Device of the narrator singing a Ballad about the Dalton brothers, but in French "Ballade" also means "taking a stroll", which is more or less what the Daltons are doing — taking a stroll out of jail before being dragged back.

-- Everybody Lives: For a film where many characters get murdered or commit suicide there's only one real death in this movie and it happens off-screen before the story got started: the Daltons' uncle.
+- Everybody Lives: For a film where many characters apparently get murdered or commit suicide, there's only one real death and it happens off-screen before the story got started: the Daltons' uncle.

 - Exact Words: When the Daltons and Lucky Luke go to the lawyer's office so Luke can give the required testimony regarding the condition they had to fulfill to inherit Henry Dalton's fortune, Luke says everything went as planned.
 He just didn't say whose plans he's talking about.